dipak09/festival/README.md

 # Festival Project
-Project run with Laravel 8.
-Data in a particular manner: We display the band record label with filter and sorting, in this project we need to update composer and run projects in php 7.4 version only
+Project run with Laravel 8 for data in a particular manner: We display the band record label with filter and sorting, in this project we need to update composer and run projects in php 7.4 version only

 ## Preprocess
 install [Npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), [PHP-7.4](https://computingforgeeks.com/how-to-install-php-on-ubuntu), [Composer](https://getcomposer.org), [Git](https://git-scm.com/)